holozeros/minimal-linux-desktop/Building chroot environment.md

  The host OS should use live USB, as work mistakes can corrupt the host OS.
  Follow those instructions in this order throughout.
- If the state of the shell changes due to interruption of work, you need to revert to the previous environment.
+ If the state of the shell changes due to interruption of work, you need to revert to the previous shell environment.

     su -